-- Monitoring and analysing attendance data (see section 7) - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance, and the Principal. - Working with education welfare officers to tackle persistent absence - Advising the Principal Mrs Fuller and Ange Robinson when to issue fixed-penalty notices - Ensuring that text messages and follow up calls and emails are sent in a timely manner when a student is not in school and the school have not been informed of the absence. - Having an overview of student's attendance to lessons and raising concerns quickly to relevant staff when a student does not arrive to a class as expected. - Monitoring punctuality to school and making key staff aware of regular students arriving late including when the register closes. - Conducting home visits/welfare visits to support families and students.
+- Monitoring and analysing attendance data (see section 7) - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance, and the Principal. - Working with The Local Education Authority to tackle persistent absence - Advising the Principal Mrs Fuller and Ange Robinson when to issue fixed-penalty notices - Ensuring that text messages and follow up calls and emails are sent in a timely manner when a student is not in school and the school have not been informed of the absence. - Having an overview of student's attendance to lessons and raising concerns quickly to relevant staff when a student does not arrive to a class as expected. - Monitoring punctuality to school and making key staff aware of regular students arriving late including when the register closes. - Monitoring lesson attendance and informing the Senior team of students who have not received a lesson mark. - Conducting home visits/welfare visits to support families and students in improving attendance and punctuality.

-The attendance officer is Tracy Denham and can be contacted via The MFG absence line 01924 483687 email to attendance@themfg.co.uk
+The attendance officer is Tracy Denham and can be contacted via The MFG absence line 01924 483687 email to attendance@themfg.co.uk Pauline Ratcliffe is the Attendance support officer and can be contacted on the school number or pratcliffe@themfg.co.uk